 It’s the go-to place for anyone who wants to learn how to cook, plan a diet, or organize a kitchen.

-The Kitchn is another great example of how to organize blogs well.
+The Kitchn is another excellent example of how to organize blogs well.
 Aside from providing categories, The Kitchn also has subcategories so people can easily find articles that interest them the most and even share them on social media.

 Under the Recipes category, for example, you can filter out the posts based on their ingredients, meal types, and your dietary restrictions.

 However, that’s not the only reason why people prefer The Kitchn over the other food blogs.

 All posts include a link from Chicory where you can buy all the ingredients mentioned in the article.
 In just a few hours, you can have all of them delivered to your home.